zarhus/presentations/pages/zdm_2/zarhusbmc-se.md

 <v-clicks>

-- Attempt configuring KCS in device tree
+- Attempt configuring KCS in `devicetree`
 - Perform probing from the host side
 - Address the GPIO
 - (Maybe) develop some tooling for easier porting 😉